StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

     ##   <fct>
     ## 1 3/5/20

-It appears now that the dataframe starts around the first of march.
-My filtering wasn’t exact, but I think it’s good enough.
+Now the dataframe starts around the beginning of March.
+This was a bit before quarantines started occurring, so I think this is good enough.

 <br/>